ahartikainen/Helper_Stan/README.md

 # Helper_Stan
-Helper functions for CmdStan - works on both linux and osx
+Helper functions for CmdStan - works on both linux and osx (or atleast they should)

 ```